What Is a Mutual Fund Account?

 Key Takeaways

-• Diversification - Investing in mutual funds provides instant diversification across many securities compared to investing in individual stocks/bonds.
+• Investing in mutual funds provides instant diversification across various securities compared to individual stocks or bonds.

-• Lower investment minimums - Mutual funds allow you to invest in a diversified portfolio with as little as $500-$1000 initial investment.
+• Mutual funds allow you to invest in a diversified portfolio with an initial investment as low as $500-$1000.

-• Tax advantages - Some mutual fund accounts like IRAs provide tax advantages like tax-deferred growth.
+• Some mutual fund accounts, like IRAs, offer tax advantages such as tax-deferred growth.

-• Automatic investing - Mutual fund accounts make regular investing easy through features like automatic monthly transfers from your bank account.
+• Mutual fund accounts simplify regular investing through automatic monthly transfers from your bank account.

 Mutual funds can help you address a number of financial goals, including education savings and retirement.
 But you may wonder — what is a mutual fund account, exactly?
 And what is this initial minimum investment for mutual funds?
 These are common questions.
 We've got the answers.